marufnahid/gpt-ai-saas/readme.txt

 To put this into perspective, let’s say you need to create 100 blog posts, each containing 1000 words.
 With other AI content creation services, this could cost you anywhere from $290 to $590 or more, depending on the platform and the quality of the content generated.

 With WP AI SaaS, you can generate the same amount of content for just $2.50, which is a huge cost-saving.
 Plus, you don’t need to pay for monthly subscriptions with word limits.
-Thus you can earn more by giving subsubscription plans to your saas users.
+Thus, you can earn more by giving subscription plans to your saas users.

 = Are there any limits on content generation with WP AI SaaS? =